 VISITING HOURS: 07:00 to 21:00 hours (temple), 07:00 to 13:00 & 14:00 to 21:00 hours (hot spring); ESTIMATED TIME: 2 – 3 hours, COST: Free

 Vashisht temple is dedicated to Sage sage Vashisht, a devotee of Lord Ram – (photo credit: unsplash)

 A short Trek to jogini Falls

 VISITING HOURS: Open 24 hours, ESTIMATED TIME: 4 – 6 hours, COST: Free

 Thrill-seekers, here’s one for you!
 Known for its high mountains, Manali has some of the most stunning falls and adventure trails that lead you to the gorgeous cascades that add a certain charm to the region and attract many tourists.
 However the most stunning of them all is Jogini Waterfalls.
 This waterfall is about 7 km away from the main town of Manali.

-However, if you are at the Vashisth bath the Jogini fall is just a short trek away!
-The Jogini falls is not only famous for its mesmerizing falls, but also for the sacred temple that is located close by.
+However, if you are at the Vashisth bath, the Jogini fall is just a short trek away!
+The Jogini fall is not only famous for its mystic falls, but also for the sacred temple that is located close by.
 The waterfall cascades down from a height of around 150 feet and has a small natural pool at the base where you can take a plunge in the water.

 While you make your way up to the waterfall, you will pass by some beautiful apple orchards, pine trees, and small restaurants that serve a delicious cup of chai and Maggi noodles (Indian version of ramen).